cicada-lang/cicada-solo/docs/manual/installation.md

 We also provide a set of command line tools.

-The command line program is called `cic`, you can install it using `npm` by the follow command:
+The command-line program is called `cic`, you can install it using `npm` by the follow command:

 ```